pulumi/docs/content/blog/opa-support-for-crossguard/index.md

 Pulumi's web console offers tools to manage and enforce CrossGuard policy across your organization, ensuring that every infrastructure project is held to a high bar on policy compliance.

 CrossGuard policy is enforced during previews, ensuring that policy violations are found during development, not just at deployment time.
-On top of this, CrossGuard policies are enforced during deployments on each and every individual resource being deployed immediately before changes to that resource are applied.
-As a result, any change that would violate policy is rejected before it can be applied to your target cloud or Kubernetes environments.
+At deployment, policies are enforced on each resource immediately before changes to that resource are applied.
+As a result, any change that would violate policy is rejected before being applied to your target cloud or Kubernetes environments.

 ## What is OPA?

 [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) provides policy-based control for cloud native environments.
-OPA provides a single authoring language (Rego) and policy runtime which can be used to enforce policy in a wide variety of environments including Kubernetes, Envoy, Terraform Kafka, SQL, Linux - and now Pulumi!
+OPA provides a single authoring language (Rego) and policy runtime, which can be used to enforce policy in a wide variety of environments including Kubernetes, Envoy, Terraform Kafka, SQL, Linux - and now Pulumi!

 The [Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/) is declarative, easy to use, and expressive - along with good integration in tools like Visual Studio Code.